Recognizing mainboard components of Desktop – Part 1

 VGA (Video Graphics Array) port

-– VGA is a display standard used to support the connection from computers to presentation devices through cables.
+– VGA (Video Graphics Array) is a display standard that supports connections from computers to projection devices via cable.

 – Specifications: